Wang-Zhaowei/DeepPepPI/README.md

-## DeepPepPI: a deep cross-dependent framework for predicting peptide-protein interactions in plants
+## DeepPepPI: a deep cross-dependent framework with information sharing mechanism for predicting plant peptide-protein interactions

 This repository contains the source code and benchmark datasets used in this paper.